EMT to Police Officer: Career Guide for Joining the Force

 What are the requirements for police academy admissions?

-In order to apply for the police academy, you’ll need to meet the following requirements (some of which may vary according to individual academy policy):
+In order to even apply for the police academy, you’ll need to meet the following requirements (some requirements may vary according to individual academy policy):

 - High school diploma or GED (some states require additional college credits)